s3cur3/ci-mdo/docs/theme-documentation.md

 2. Hover your mouse over **Tools** in the left-hand menu, then click **Import**.
 Select the WordPress option.
 3. You will be prompted to install the Wordpress Importer; simply click the **Install Now** button.
 4. After the installation completes, click the **Activate Plugin & Run Importer** link.
-5. Upload the "sample-content.xml" file included with this theme (found in the `docs` directory of the `ci-modern-accounting-firm.zip` file you downloaded).
+5. Upload the "sample-content.xml" file included with this theme (found in the `docs` directory of the `ci-modern-doctors-office.zip` file you downloaded).
 6. After the import is complete, visit the Pages section of the Admin menu to see the sample pages.

 ### Setting up Google Analytics